tiy-indy-bee-ror-sept16/course-notes/week0/prework/class_policies.md

 Your instructor will be available Monday-Friday from 9am until ~5pm.
 There might be meetings, lunch breaks and other things that come up, but during those times, they will be there to answer questions and help.

 If your instructor is at his desk or in a room with the door closed, try to use Slack instead of in-person questions.
+The reason: at these times your instructor might be on a phone call or heads-down writing the next day's assignment or grading the previous day's homework.

 After hours, access is not guaranteed - a response is _likely_ to happen, not perhaps not quickly.
 You are welcome to and encouraged to use Slack in those circumstances, however.